The health, safety, and well-being of all members of the Meredith community is always our top priority.

 Please know that if you are a student who has been able to continue working remotely, we are extremely grateful.
 If you are a student whose job responsibilities have made you unable to perform them remotely thus far, we miss your support.
 For all workers, it is important to understand that your supervisor may assign you different tasks that can be performed remotely.
 We appreciate your flexibility.

 Campus Police will continue to provide 24/7 assistance to campus community members.

-Food service will be available.
+Food service is available.
 Updates about food service availability will be emailed directly to students who are approved to remain on campus.

-Learning Center tutors will be available for virtual appointments via Zoom starting on Monday, March 23.
+Learning Center tutors will be available for virtual appointments via Zoom.
 Peer tutors from the Learning Center are also a resource for students who want to practice zoom meetings or who need support preparing for online learning.
 Appointments can be scheduled online on the Learning Center website.

-Health services and counseling will be available through telehealth delivery.
+Health services and counseling are available through telehealth delivery.
 If students are transitioning out of state while remote learning occurs, Health Services and Counseling Center staff may provide information about services in the student’s local community.